 What is UDA?

-UDA works with universities in the UK to provide students with support through admissions, travel, scholarship info and accommodations to make their time overseas successful.
+UDA works with universities in the UK to provide students with support through admissions, travel, scholarship information and accommodations to make their time overseas successful.

 Are there costs associated with UDA helping me with my application?